 What’s considered “reportable” behavior?

-The following behaviors are unacceptable and maybe acted upon by our Disciplinary Systems:
+The following behaviors are unacceptable in all forms of in-game chat—including Party Chat—and may be acted upon by our Disciplinary Systems:

 - Insulting, harassing, or offensive language directed at other players.

 - Any kind of hate speech such as homophobia, sexism, racism, and ableism.

 - Intentionally ruining the game for other players with in-game actions such as griefing, feeding, or purposely playing in a way to make it harder for the rest of the team.